AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/workspace-folders/add-projects.md

 >[!NOTE]
 >
->When an administrator moves a project to the Company Folder, the folder is shared with everyone even if the original shared privileges were restricted.
-When an administrator moves a project out of the Company Folder, the original or previous sharing privileges are respected.
+>When an administrator moves a project to the Company Folder, the folder is shared with everyone even if the existing shared privileges are restricted.
+When an administrator moves a project out of the Company Folder, the existing shared privileges are re-applied.
 >

 To move projects to a folder from the [Project list](/help/analysis-workspace/build-workspace-project/freeform-overview.md#project-list):